SolarLune/tetra3d/readme.md

 	// First, we load a scene from a .gltf or .glb file.
 LoadGLTFFile takes a filepath and
 	// any loading options (nil is taken as a default), and returns a *Library
 	// and an error if it was unsuccessful.
+We can also use tetra3d.LoadGLTFData() if we don't
+	// have access to the host OS's filesystem (like on web, or if the assets are embedded).

+	options := tetra3d.DefaultGLTFLoadOptions()
+	options.CameraWidth = ScreenWidth
+	options.CameraHeight = ScreenHeight

-	library, err := tetra3d.LoadGLTFFile("example.gltf", nil)
+	library, err := tetra3d.LoadGLTFFile("example.gltf", options)

 	if err != nil {
 		panic(err)